Plays in Place staff:

 Patrick has been telling stories on stage for more than 30 years.
 His early work writing and producing site-specific work began with the Chameleon Stage theatre company in Colorado, where he produced and wrote plays for wild spaces in Theatre in the Wild (winning a Colorado Arts Innovation Award) and plays for parking lots for Asphalt Adventures.

 In recent years, he’s returned to his site-specific explorations, writing Blood on the Snow for The Bostonian Society, which had sold out runs in 2016 and 2017, and Both/And, a play about quantum entanglement, for the Central Square Theater and the MIT Museum, which played at the MIT Museum in 2017 and 2018.
 Patrick wrote and produced Cato & Dolly for The Bostonian Society, which was part of their Through the Keyhole exhibit around unheard voices from American history and the door from the Hancock Mansion in 2018 and 2019.
-In addition, he was the artist-in-residence at the Mount Auburn Cemetery from 2018-2019, where he wrote and produced The America Plays and The Nature Plays, both produced by Plays in Place.
+In addition, he was the artist-in-residence at the Mount Auburn Cemetery from 2018-2019, where he wrote and produced The America Plays, The Nature Plays, and Moonlight Abolitionists, all produced by Plays in Place.

-In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded the New England New Play Alliance, founded the online Playwright Submission Binge, and is the Dramatists Guild Regional Rep for Eastern New England.
-He also writes novels, screenplays, and radio plays.
+In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded the New England New Play Alliance, and founded the online Playwright Submission Binge.
+He also writes novels, screenplays, and audio plays.
 In his spare time, he likes to garden and fix up old houses.
 You can read more on Patrick and his work at www.gabridge.com.

 Plays in Place associated artists: